Tyrrrz/route-descriptor/README.md

 ```

 To resolve the URL, the descriptor will try to match the parameter names with placeholders in the path template.
-If some of the parameters don't match with any of the placeholders, they will be added as _query parameters_ instead:
+If a parameter doesn't match with any of the placeholders, it will be added as a _query parameter_ instead:

 ```ts
 import { route } from 'route-descriptor';